 Many checkrides require a pre-planned cross-country flight be assigned.
 If this is the case, two sets of weight and balance data must be calculated:

 One for the planned cross-country with an assigned (by me) passenger and baggage load, and as much fuel as could be loaded in the assigned scenario, and

 One for the actual checkride loading conditions.
 For actual weight and balance purposes, I am 180 pounds, and will have a 10 pound bag with me.
 Please have the aircraft fully fueled, if this is possible given WB restrictions.

-All checkrides are conducted according to the applicable airman certification standards (ACS) for private, instrument, and commercial checkrides, and practical test standards (PTS) for ATP and type rating checkrides.
-It is imperative that the instructor and applicant are intimately familiar with the content of the current ACS/ PTS to be properly prepared for the checkride.
-Please note that the contents of ACS/ PTS change frequently.
-ACS/ PTS can be downloaded for free from the FAA website here.
+All checkrides are conducted according to the applicable airman certification standards (ACS).
+It is imperative that the instructor and applicant are intimately familiar with the content of the current ACS to be properly prepared for the checkride.
+Please note that the contents of ACS change frequently.
+ACS can be downloaded for free from the FAA website here.